OpenCover/opencover/README.md

 [![Join the chat at https://gitter.im/OpenCover/opencover](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/OpenCover/opencover?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 ### Submissions and Community Licence Agreement
-You will be asked to agree to a CLA as part of the submission process; first pull request and it's all automatic no printing and signing etc. You can read the agreement here - [OpenCover CLA](https://gist.github.com/sawilde/4820db0a6151a1144a0c) and you cna read our [Q&A](https://github.com/OpenCover/opencover/wiki/Contributor-License-Agreement-Q&A) on the wiki.
+You will be asked to agree to a CLA as part of the submission process; first pull request only and it's all automatic no printing and signing etc. You can read the agreement here - [OpenCover CLA](https://gist.github.com/sawilde/4820db0a6151a1144a0c) and you can read our [Q&A](https://github.com/OpenCover/opencover/wiki/Contributor-License-Agreement-Q&A) on the wiki as to why.

 ### WIKI
 Please review the [wiki pages](https://github.com/opencover/opencover/wiki/_pages) on how to use OpenCover and take particular interest in the [Usage guide](https://github.com/opencover/opencover/wiki/Usage).